Secret Society of Super Villains: Final Crisis

 In Final Crisis: Revelations, the third Spectre kills Doctor Light and melts the Effigy before trying to take on Libra.
 Sister Wrack of the Religion of Crime impales Vandal Savage with the Spear of Destiny, causing Vandal Savage to be reborn as Cain.
 Cain then seeks out the Spectre and easily overwhelms him, followed by Cain impaling the Spectre with the Spear of Destiny.
 It separates the Spectre from host Crispus Allen as Renee Montoya and Radiant carry his body into the church.
 Cain later controls the Spectre and has it recite the Anti-Life Equation to recreate the world in Darkseid's name.
 Cain manages to stab Renee with the Spear of Destiny.
 Renee manages to grab the Spear and use its powers to restore the world and Crispus' life.
 Reuniting with the Spectre, Crispus uses his judgement to kill Cain's followers, but could not kill Cain.
 The Spectre casts Cain out into the world with no chance of peace until God decides to grant him otherwise.

 In Final Crisis: Rogues' Revenge, the Rogues withdraw from Libra's Society and plot to take revenge on a movement-restored Inertia before they retire.
 However, Libra uses his New Rogues to target the Rogues and forces them to join up with Libra by doing various things to those close to them.
 Even with the New Rogues slain by the Rogues, Libra does not give up that easily.
 They still turn down Libra even after Zoom is de-powered by Inertia, who is then killed by the Rogues.

-From an idea by T. O. Morrow during and after Final Crisis, the Cheetah III assigned several scientific members of a new Secret Society (such as Professor Ivo and Doctor Poison) to collect soil samples from various regions of Earth in which acts of genocide occurred.
+From an idea by T. O. Morrow during and after Final Crisis, Cheetah assigned several scientific members of a new Secret Society (such as Professor Ivo and Doctor Poison) to collect soil samples from various regions of Earth in which acts of genocide occurred.
 They plan to use the soil to form a new villain named Genocide.
 Genocide is brought to life through a combination of science and the magic of Felix Faust.
 They are successful in doing so, but soon after an enraged Wonder Woman defeats a small team of members consisting of Shrapnel, the Firefly, Phobia and T. O. Morrow.
 After telling them to disband the team, Wonder Woman then destroys their home base skyscraper building.